iocron/gitwebhook/README.md

 ### On Github (First Step):

 1. Go to your Repository and click on "Settings", then click on "Add webhook"
-2. Use the following payload url: https://\<example.com\>/gitwebhook/index.php
+2. Type in the path where you want to install your gitwebhook: https://\<example.com\>/gitwebhook/index.php (or as subdomain, etc.)
 3. Add a secret of your choice
 4. Select the option "Just the push event.", then click on "Add webhook"